markusseidler/markusseidler.github.io/_posts/2018-06-23-Number_of_neurons.md

 with the computational power of machines these days.

 Have you watched the video to the end?
-I always find it very relaxing watching a computer running scripts.
+I always find it very relaxing watching a computer running a script.
 It's like watching the rain... although there is a lot of work in the background, it looks so peaceful and smooth.

 ## Who is the winner?